Previous All Posts Next

 Can I cluster three Sparks without a switch?

 Yes.
-Each Spark has two QSFP112 ports.
-Two cables wired in a ring (A-port1 to B-port1, B-port2 to C-port1, C-port2 to A-port2) gives you a switchless 3-node cluster with full pairwise connectivity.
-NVIDIA's "Connect Three DGX Spark in a Ring Topology" sample documents this configuration.
-You can extend the same pattern to 4, 6, or 8 nodes by adding cables.
+Each Spark has two QSFP112 ports, so three cables wired in a ring (A-port1 to B-port1, B-port2 to C-port1, C-port2 to A-port2) give you a switchless 3-node cluster with full pairwise connectivity, and NVIDIA documents exactly this as its "Connect Three DGX Spark in a Ring Topology" playbook.
+Three nodes is the switchless ceiling: with only two ports per Spark, four or more units need a 200G-class QSFP switch.

 Will this work with InfiniBand or only Ethernet?